NadiiaBulmak/support-agent/README.md

 - npm;
 - Docker Desktop with Docker Compose, or another PostgreSQL 16 instance with the `vector` extension;
 - a Gemini API key.
 The same key can be used for generation and embeddings unless the provider account requires separate keys;
-- a legally redistributable CBT source file for ingestion.
+- a CBT source file whose copyright and redistribution terms have been verified for your use.

 ### 1. Install dependencies